oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/advanced-analytics/advanced-analytics.md

     - We will copy this modified query and link this from the first query we built.

-    - Append the following command to the beginning of your query.
+    - Prepend the following command to the beginning of your query.
 The actual time does not matter, since we will replace this in the first query:
     ```
         <copy>
             Time between '2023-06-29T00:00:00.000Z' and '2023-06-30T00:00:00.000Z' and